-- Sri Sharadamba Temple – The Temple is made of granite stones.
-The Mahamandapam has huge stone pillars exquisitely carved with deities like Durga, Raja Rajeshwari, Dwarapalakas and Devis which are all sculpted according to the Shilpa Sastras practiced in Tamilnadu.
-The door of the temple is made of Gold covering and is unique because it has 8 panels with figures of Ashtalakshmi inscribed on them.
+Sri Sharadamba Temple – The Temple consists of granite stones.
+The Mahamandapam also has huge stone pillars and have carvings of deities like Durga, Raja Rajeshwari, Dwarapalakas and Devis according to the Shilpa Sastras.
+The door of the temple has Gold covering and is unique because it has 8 panels with figures of Ashtalakshmi inscribed on them.

-- Sri Torana Ganapati Temple – The unique shrine is a simple silver door with a gold covered idol of Ganapati on the top.
-It is customary for devotees to first have darshan of Torana Ganapati and then proceed to visit Sri Sharadamba.
+Sri Torana Ganapati Temple – The unique shrine is a simple silver door with an idol of Ganapati on the top.
+It is also customary for devotees to first have darshan of Torana Ganapati and then proceed to visit Sri Sharadamba.

-- Sri Vidyashankara Temple – The Temple was built in 1338 AD in the Chalukyan and Dravidian style of architecture.
+Sri Vidyashankara Temple – The Temple exists since 1338 AD and shows Chalukyan and Dravidian style of architecture.
 The Garbhagrah is on the west side with Vidya Ganapati and Durga as the main deities.
 Also, Brahma, Vishnu, and Shiva govern the other three sides.

-- Sri Janardhana Temple – The Temple was built around the 9th century.
-The Temple is dedicated to Lord Vishnu as Janardhana.
-The idol of Lord Janardhana is flanked on both sides by Sridevi and Bhudevi.
-The idol is covered with Sandal paste throughout the year.
+Sri Janardhana Temple – The Temple exists since the 9th century.
+The Temple is for Lord Vishnu as Janardhana.
+The idol of Lord Janardhana has Sridevi and Bhudevi on both sides.
+Priests cover the idol with Sandal paste throughout the year.

 Besides these Temples, Sri Adi Shankaracharya established four guardian deities in the four directions to protect the town.
 They are Kalabhairava in the East, Anjaneya in the West, Durga in the South, and Kalikamba in North.